 - 1 ¼ cup fresh or frozen blueberries thaw first if using frozen

 - Preheat your oven to 375ºF.
-Grease a muffin tin with oil.
+Grease a 12-cup muffin pan with cooking spray or oil.

-- In a medium-sized mixing bowl, whisk together the oat flour, baking soda, baking powder, and salt.
+- In a medium bowl, whisk together the oat flour, baking soda, baking powder, and salt.
 Set aside.

-- In a large mixing bowl, mash the spotty bananas with a fork, then add in the melted coconut oil, maple syrup, vanilla extract, and eggs.
+- In a large bowl, add the mashed bananas, melted coconut oil, maple syrup, vanilla extract, and eggs.
 Whisk to combine.

-- Pour the dry ingredients into the wet and fold until just combined, being careful not to over-mix.
+- Pour the dry ingredients into the wet ingredients and fold until just combined, being careful not to over-mix.
 Fold in the blueberries.
-Divide the batter evenly between the greased muffin wells (mine made 11).
+Divide the muffin batter evenly between the greased muffin wells.

 - Bake for 18-20 minutes or until a toothpick inserted into the center comes out clean.
 Let them cool for a few minutes before transferring the muffins to a wire rack and enjoy!